How to Sell a Construction Business

 1. Pricing a Construction Business

 Some people take a market-based approach to valuing construction businesses.
 They use the sale price of similar-sized companies to determine the potential value of their own business.
-The market-based approach can be helpful but doesn't always work, because every business is different and some sales are private, so not all sales are reflected to discover the price of a similar company.
+The market-based approach can be helpful but doesn't always work because every business is different, and some sales are private, so not all deals are reflected to discover the price of a similar company.
+Our experience selling numerous construction companies allows us an educated view into pricing your construction business.

 2. Cleaning Up The Details of a Construction Operation